conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

         - Preset names are controlled by the `layout()` `self.folders.build_folder_vars` definition, which can contain a list of settings and options like `["settings.compiler", "settings.arch", "options.shared"]`.
+        - If CMake is found as a direct `tool_requires` dependency, or if `tools.cmake:cmake_program` is set, the configure preset will include a `cmakeExecutable` field.
+This field represents the path to the CMake executable to be used for this preset.
+As stated in the CMake documentation, this field is reserved for use by IDEs and is not utilized by CMake itself.

     - `buildPresets` storing the following information:
         - The `configurePreset` associated with this build preset.